AtoraSuunva/BooruBot/privacy.md

 Data deleted manually (via `/config delete`) or automatically (after 10 days of not being in the guild) is deleted permanently.

-[Rollbar](https://rollbar.com) is used for error tracking.
+[Sentry](https://sentry.io) is used for error tracking.
 Data collected when an error occurs:

 - `error`: The error message and stack trace
 - `interaction`: The interaction + options used (ex. `/search [site<string>: example.com] [tags<string>: foo bar]`)
+- `module`: The module that errored
+- Local stack variables

-Errors reported to Rollbar are deleted after 30 days.
+Errors reported to Sentry are deleted after 90 days.

 For a copy of your data, or to delete the data by request, you may contact the developer.
 Please note that you may be required to verify your identity and/or your permissions on a server before requests can be completed, to avoid unauthorized access or deletion of data.